Daniel Descalso: Early life

 Descalso went on to UC Davis, where he played third base and majored in economics.
+In 2006, he played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.
 In 2007, Descalso was named to the NCAA All-Independent First Team.
 He put up some of the best stats ever at UC Davis, with a .397 lifetime batting average and 92 career hits.
 His 22 doubles rank second all-time in school history.
 Following his junior year, he was selected by the St. Louis Cardinals in the 3rd round (112th overall) of the 2007 amateur entry draft.
 He was selected in the highest draft position ever for an Aggie player.